-Two books have been selected: Waking Up White by Debbie Irving and Between the World and Me by Ta-Nehisi Coates.
-The Book Club is open to Students, Faculty and Staff.
-If you are interested in participating, please email us at firstname.lastname@example.org with your book selection by September 25.
+We are very excited to continue our book clubs this semester.
+The selected books: Hunger by Roxane Gay and The Vanishing Half: A Novel by Brit Bennett.
+The Book Clubs are open to Students, Faculty and Staff.
+If you are interested in participating, please email us at firstname.lastname@example.org with your book selection by February 5th, 2021.
 OSE does have limited copies of the books for students.
 If you are in need of a book, please include your mailing address in the email and we will send it right out.

-Beginning the week of October 5, we will meet weekly to have facilitated discussion around these topics.
+Beginning the week of February 16th, we will meet weekly to have facilitated discussion around these topics.
+Meeting Details will be sent out the week of February 8th.
 You can choose one book or both!
 We look forward to reading, learning, listening and growing!